 - Get support.
 Let your friends and family know about your lifestyle change, and ask them to support your healthy choices.
 Try to find another person who is trying to start eating healthy.
 You can not only use her for support, but you can also share ideas and success stories.

-We hope this has been helpful for you in sticking with your plan to eat healthy.
+We hope this has been helpful for you in sticking with your plan to eat healthily.
 Good luck with your change (or maintenance) in this great lifestyle choice!